 Dubrovnik does tend to get very crowded during the summer months – especially as it receives so many cruise ship passengers – so a weekend trip outside the busiest of months is ideal.
 Alternatively, putting up with the crowds may well be worth it to see Dubrovnik!

-There’s also plenty of opportunity for day trips to nearby islands – such as small island of Lokrum (which is very close), the Elafiti islands or Mljet, and other nearby towns such as Cavtat.
-For the more adventurous amongst you, you can also take day-trips to the neighbouring countries of Montenegro and Bosnia & Hercegovina.
+There’s also plenty of opportunity for day trips to nearby islands – such as the small island of Lokrum (which is very close), the Elafiti islands or Mljet, and other nearby towns such as Cavtat.
+For the more adventurous amongst you, you can also take day trips to the neighbouring countries of Montenegro and Bosnia & Herzegovina.

 2. Plitvice Lakes